borgbackup/borg/docs/faq.rst

 key file based encryption with a blank passphrase.
 See :ref:`encrypted_repos` for more details.

+.. caution:: When passing the passphrase through the environment, the
+             passphrase can be read by any user on the same system, so the use of this technique is strongly discouraged on multi-user systems.

 When backing up to remote encrypted repos, is encryption done locally?
 ----------------------------------------------------------------------